KunkunYang/master_project_code/README.md

 ### How to run

-Simply run each file directly using command-line interface or an IDE.
+Simply run each file directly using the command-line interface or an IDE.
 Then enter corresponding dataset name, vector representation name or number of clusters as instructed by the printed message.